Shannon Beador's Ex-Husband David Expecting Baby With Fiancée Lesley Cook - E! Online

 As fans of the Bravo series know, David shares three daughters with ex-wife Shannon Beador.
 As for Lesley, she has two children from a previous relationship.

+"Shannon was very shocked when she heard the news about David," a source shared with E!
+News.
+"The girls are excited that their dad is happy, but it's still very fresh to them.
+The girls still have a great relationship with their dad, but it was a huge surprise to them."

-The news comes close to six months after the couple got engaged following nearly two years of dating.
+The pregnancy news comes close to seven months after the couple got engaged following nearly two years of dating.
 And while their relationship has been much more private, David's love life previously was an open book.

 For several seasons on Real Housewives of Orange County, cameras rolled as both David and Shannon tried to save their marriage.
 They would ultimately call it quits after 17 years of marriage.